bobanetwork/boba_legacy/boba_documentation/developer/account-abstraction/bundler-sdk.md

 ### Usage
 Since-
 a) using a remote signer with eth_sendTransaction is not supported on Boba, transactions would need to be sent from an ethers.wallet (object), for the deterministic deployment of SimpleAccountFactory.
 This is not a requirement if the SimpleAccountFactory has already been deployed
-b) wrapProvider uses the low level API internally, custom reverts are not supported and the sdk would use the senderCreatorAddress to compute the account address that will be deployed
+b) wrapProvider uses the low level API internally, custom reverts are not supported and the sdk would use the entryPointWrapperAddress to compute the account address that will be deployed

-wrapProvider must be passed the parameters `wallet` and `senderCreatorAddress` on Boba
+wrapProvider must be passed the parameters `entryPointWrapperAddress` and `wallet` on Boba

 The high-level provider api can be used as follows: